 It may take some time, and a bit or a lot of effort, but the best images will be captured from genuine moments.
 As a photographer in such places, you’ll naturally be a foreign element in an otherwise normal daily routine.
 To change this, you have to allow people to get used to you being around and either understand or feel safe enough with your capturing their lives.

 Gear is important, but not in the way you might think.
 While I shoot with and LOVE my Nikon D810, on the road, I opt for a smaller mirrorless system that allows me to retrieve and shoot faster as well as more discreetly.
 Imagine how intimidating it might be to have a giant DSLR with a large 70-200 zoom lens mounted on staring you right in the face.
-In 2014, I traveled with the Sony NEX-6, which has now since been replaced by the Sony A6000.
-This is one of my favorite systems around and at a pretty good price point.
-To go even lighter (without the interchangeable lenses), I recommend the Panasonic LX100.
-I think this might be one of my go to travel cameras since it can shoot up to 4K 24p video and has the equivalent from a 24-75 f/1.7-2.8 Leica lens.
+In 2014, I traveled with the Sony NEX-6, which has now since been replaced by the Sony A6300.
+I currently shoot with a Sony A7II and a couple of prime lens, which allows me to shoot both photos and video at a quality that I’m happy with along with a size that is manageable.
+To go even lighter (without the interchangeable lenses), I recommend the Sony RX100 IV.
+I think this might be one of my go to travel cameras since it can shoot up to 4K 24p video and has an effective 24-70 f/1.8-2.8 lens.
 The less you have to worry about gear and which lens to keep mounted, the more you can shoot.
 It’s as simple as that.